8 Creative Ways To Use Turmeric In Your Diet

 Keto Benefits Of Turmeric

-While turmeric has a long and impressive list of benefits, there are a couple that come to mind that make it stand out as a ketogenic friendly food.
+While turmeric has a long and impressive list of benefits, there are a couple that comes to mind that make it stand out as a ketogenic-friendly food.
 Turmeric and one of its active components, curcumin, is actually one of the most well studied herbs in natural medicine today.

 Additionally, I find that many people following a ketogenic diet simply are not consuming enough polyphenol compounds.
 Turmeric is a great source of curcuminoids, which are a great antioxidant.